miracle2k/cloud-disk-copy/README.md

 Alternative: have a service running on both clusters, supporting mounting disk and syncing arbitary sets of disks.

+To run on my machine, I currently hae to do:

+- pyenv shell 2.7.14 3.6.3
+- python3.6 cli.py

 Process: Sync one Kubernetes Persistent Volume to another
 =========================================================